library(nlme); library(performance); library(emmeans)

 from ‘performance’ package to evaluate the model fitness of model fitted using nlme (mod1).
 However, the mmrm model class doesn’t work with performance package, so we will evalute the model diagnostics by plotting the residuals using base R functions.

-check_model(mod, check = c('normality', 'linearity'))
+check_model(fit1, check = c('normality', 'linearity'))

-plot(residuals(fit1), xlab = "fitted values", ylab = "residuals")
+plot(residuals(fit2), xlab = "fitted values", ylab = "residuals")

 These diagnostic plots look great!
 The linearity and homogeneity of variance plots show no trend.
-The normal Q-Q plots for the overall residuals and for the random effects all fall on a straight line so we can be satisfied with that.
+The normal Q-Q plots for the overall residuals and for the random effects fall on a straight line so we can be satisfied with that.

 12.2.4 Inference

-anova(mod, type = "marginal")
+anova(fit1, type = "marginal")

 numDF denDF F-value p-value